qam12/JobsFinderAppEmployee/README.md

 2. Popular job appear on the map
 3. Job y share with friend and partner using reference code
 4. Mange Curriculum vitae also download just on single click
-5. Register/Signup using Google and Facebook.
+5. Register/Signup using Google and Facebook authentication.

 # Operating Environment
 1. The application will be operated on Android phones.